DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 -   **[Conclusion: Failing Forward](#conclusion-failing-forward)**

 ![Announcement warning against theft in one of the hallways of the buildings.
-Picture: Tanja Sihvonen.](media/image1.png)
+Photographer: Tanja Sihvonen.](media/image1.png)

 ## Acknowledgements
 <hr />